aijeannie/aijeannie.github.io/docs/configuration.md

 ### Step 1: AI Provider Configuration

-The AI provider configuration involves setting up the AI services provided by AI Jeannie.
-This configuration process typically involves defining parameters required by the AI provider.
+AI Jeannie supports integration with multiple AI providers, including OpenAI and Azure OpenAI.
+Users can configure the AI provider settings in the plugin to specify the AI model deployment URL, model name, API version, and API key.
+This allows users to choose the AI provider that best suits their needs and leverage the capabilities of the selected provider for content generation.

 >*Note:* Jira administrators have privilege to configure the AI Provider configuration settings.